 - 10.1.
 Purpose/ Intent: Streets in Volcano Heights need to support the overall intent and character of each corridor.
 They should balance all forms of mobility while maximizing convenience for residents and visitors.
 Streets are also used to convey drainage and support water harvesting.
 Auto-oriented streets serve more regional trips as well as providing access for service, trucking, and maintenance for non-residential uses. - 10.2.
 Applicability: Street and streetscape standards apply to all streets and development within Volcano Heights. - 10.2.1.
-Streets within Volcano Heights are to be designed and constructed per the standards in this Plan.

-10.2.2.
-Bicycle facilities, including on-street bicycle
+Streets within Volcano Heights are to be designed and constructed per the standards in this Plan. - 10.2.2.
+Streetscape standards address all elements between the building face and edge of the curb.
+Typical streetscape elements addressed are street trees, lighting, street furniture and pedestrian amenities, and materials. - 10.2.3.
+Street cross sections have been carefully designed to work with frontage requirements in the Site Development Standards for each character zone in order to provide a consistent, predictable built environment along corridors, across property lines, and over time. - 10.2.4.
+These standards may be adjusted by the DRB per the thresholds and criteria specified in Table 10.1 on page 166. - Any adjustments needed that exceed these thresholds, including the following, will require EPC approval to ensure the Plan's intent and purpose are still met with the proposed changes: - a.
+Eliminating a street cross section element and/or - b.
+Adjusting a dimension beyond the 20% that DRB can grant.